 INCLUDED IN EXPEDITION COST:

-All lodging in Tanzania; All meals with group in Tanzania, from breakfast on Day 2 through lunch on Day 18; In-country flights (Serengeti/Dar es Salaam/Selous and Selous/ Zanzibar/Dar es Salaam); International Airport transfers to coordinate with the Delta/KLM flights from Amsterdam, including meet & greet services; National park & reserve entrance fees, including special game drive permits with exclusive access; Olduvai Gorge Museum entrance fees; Maasai Village visiting and photography fees; Private use of specially outfitted 4WD stretched Land Rover or Land Cruisers for our group; Leadership by our expert Tanzanian Tour Leader, plus knowledgeable Tanzanian driver-guides; Unlimited bottled drinking water in your vehicle; Emergency Flying Doctor in-country insurance; all gratuities to porters, guides and lodge/restaurant staff; Pre-departure materials, guide book & map.
+All lodging in Tanzania; All meals with group in Tanzania, from breakfast on Day 2 through lunch on Day 18; In-country flights (Serengeti/Dar es Salaam/Selous and Selous/ Zanzibar/Dar es Salaam); International Airport transfers to coordinate with the Delta/KLM flights from Amsterdam, including meet & greet services; National park & reserve entrance fees, including special game drive permits with exclusive access; Olduvai Gorge Museum entrance fees; Maasai Village visiting and photography fees; Private use of specially outfitted 4WD stretched Land Rover or Land Cruisers for our group; Leadership by our expert Tanzanian Tour Leader, plus knowledgeable Tanzanian driver-guides; Unlimited bottled drinking water in your vehicle; Emergency Flying Doctor in-country insurance; all gratuities to porters, guides and lodge/restaurant staff; Pre-departure materials & map.

 NOT INCLUDED IN EXPEDITION COST:

-International airfare to and from Tanzania (Kilimanjaro International Airport (JRO) and out of Dar es Salaam (DAR); passport or visa fees; mandatory travel insurance (evacuation insurance required); travel inoculations or medications; Gratuities to your safari driver-guide (suggested at $20 per day); Gratuities to your camp staff (suggested at $2 per night; Items of a personal nature, such as laundry services, telephone or WiFi charges, or room service; Excess baggage charges; Alcoholic beverages or sodas.
+International airfare to and from Tanzania (into Kilimanjaro International Airport (JRO) and out of Dar es Salaam (DAR); passport or visa fees; mandatory travel insurance (evacuation insurance required); travel inoculations or medications; Items of a personal nature, such as laundry services, telephone or WiFi charges, or room service; Excess baggage charges; Alcoholic beverages or sodas.

 A 25% deposit is required to confirm space on this expedition.
 A second 25% deposit will be due 6 months prior to departure.
 The remaining balance will be due 90 days before departure.
 Due to the limited space at the lodges, pre-payments in Tanzania, and the general expense of operating in these remote destinations all deposits and payments are non-refundable.
 For this reason we strongly recommend purchasing Trip Cancellation Insurance: a comprehensive International Travel Protection Insurance package is available through GALAPAGOS TRAVEL to all U.S. residents – you will receive a policy application along with your deposit receipt.